2600hz/kazoo5/doc/engineering/make.md

 ### `make sparkly-clean`

-Cleans up kazoo, releases, and deps in one target.
+Cleans up {% BRAND_NAME %}, releases, and deps in one target.

 ## `make compile-test`